The Church of Scientology has acknowledged that Wikileaks is offering the world quick and easy access to the church's top-secret "bibles".

 Microsoft is secretly designing a Wii Remote-style motion controller for the Xbox 360, it has been claimed.
 If it's real, the add-on could appear in stores in time for Christmas.

 Surfers are increasingly infected simply by visiting everyday websites with vulnerable PCs due to a change of hacker tactics.
+Drive by downloads and targeted attacks, rather than internet worms, have become the favourite attack mechanism, according to the latest edition of Symantec's Internet Threat Report, which gives a comprehensive run-down on prices in the underground economy.

 Those seeking to relive the experience of World War I zeppelin crews mounting early bombing raids against London will soon be able to do so, according to reports.
+Tourist airship flights over the capital are scheduled to begin in June, using vessels manufactured by the company which built the original zeppelins.

 Nokia has confirmed that it’s developing a touchscreen-equipped handset to take on the Apple iPhone, and has shown off pictures of the upcoming phone to drooling onlookers.